kartiksarwan2017/Healthify-App-FrontEnd/README.md

 ## Features

 - **Sign Up**
 <p> User can able to create his/her new account if it doesn't exists earlier.
-Details required to create a new account are firstName, lastName, email, password. d</p>
+Details required to create a new account are firstName, lastName, email, password.</p>

 - **Sign In**
 <p> User can able to login to the existing account by entering the details such as email, password.</p>